jcrd/dovetail/README.md

 ## What makes it opinionated?

 1. The paradigm
-    * A single, specialized tiling layout
+    * A set of specialized tiling layouts
         * Simple, powerful tiling paradigm that unifies window and visibility management.
     * Virtual desktops as dynamically created workspaces
         * Spawn new workspaces and accompanying clients on the fly.